Panchmel Dal Recipe (Rajasthani Pancharatna Dal)

 Veg Curries

-Haldi Ki Sabji (Fresh Turmeric Curry)
+Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Pinterest, and Instagram for all of the latest updates.

-Panchmel Dal Recipe (Panchratan Dal)
+Panchmel Dal Recipe (Rajasthani Pancharatna Dal)

 Ingredients